 Homebirth Cesarean

-Homebirth Cesarean is when a planned unmedicated, out-of-hospital birth turns into an in-hospital cesarean birth.
+Homebirth Cesarean is when a planned out-of-hospital birth turns into an in-hospital cesarean birth.

-The term “homebirth cesarean” was coined by Courtney Jerecki in her 2015 book of the same name.
+The term “Homebirth Cesarean” was coined by Courtney Jarecki in her 2015 book of the same name.

 Homebirth Cesarean and Healing from a Homebirth Cesarean (workbook), by Courtney Key Jarecki, 2015.